acend/argocd-basics-training/content/en/docs/09/tracking_deployment_strategies.md

 This method is often used in development environment where you want to apply the latest changes.

-### Tag Tracking

-The state at the specified Git tag will be applied to the cluster.
-This provides some advantages over branch tracking.
-Tags are less frequently updated and more stable than a tracked branch.
-It is more suitable for staging environments due the capability of tracking minor and patch releases.

-### Commit Pinning
+### Commit and Version Pinning

-Commit or version pinning can achieved in two ways.
-Eiteher you van specifiy the full semver Git tag (v1.2.0) or a commit SHA.
+The state at the specified Git tag or commit will be applied to the cluster.
+Pinning can achieved in two ways.
+Eiteher you can specifiy the full semver Git tag (v1.2.0) or a commit SHA.
 Usually the Git tag offers more flexibility while the commit SHA offers more immutuability.
 Commit pinning is generally the first choice for production environments.

-## Task {{% param sectionnumber %}}.1: Git tracking
+## Task {{% param sectionnumber %}}.1: Git version pinning

-In this task we're going to configure a version tracking with a Git tag.
-The goal of this task to show you how to tack the patch version from a Git tag and therefore freeze the deployment to specific commits.
+In this task we're going to configure a version pinning with a Git tag.
+The goal of this task to show you how to pin a version from a Git tag and therefore freeze the deployment to specific commits.

 First we create a Git tag `v1.0.0` and push the tag to the repository.
-We want to re-create the complex example application and let it track the created git tag `v1.0.0`.
+We want to re-create the example application and let it track the created git tag `v1.0.0`.

 {{% details title="Hint" %}}